rc-kid/rckid-v1/sd/IMAGE.md

     cd rcboy
     bash sd/install.sh

-Then run `raspi-config` and make the following changes:
+Then run `sudo raspi-config` and make the following changes:

 - disable wait for the network during boot
 - disable tty on serial console
+- set audio output to headphones

 # Startup Time